 These traits are evident in the F2 Aussiedoodle because they inherit characteristics from both parents’ purebred ancestors, which means that you can expect this dog to be affectionate, friendly, intelligent, active, and sometimes stubborn!

 However, as an F2 Aussiedoodle is a designer breed, it will be difficult to predict what their temperament may look like.
 As such, you must socialize them at a young age with other dogs and humans so that they can grow into a well-rounded adult dog!

 F2 Aussiedoodle is a first-generation dog who has the characteristics of an American and Australian shepherd.

-They are intelligent, have more energy, are herding dogs that can be easily trained, are socially inclined to people, typically will sleep inside the house with you not outside, are good with children, have a longer life span, don’t shed much but need to be groomed often if kept long-haired.
+They are intelligent, have more energy, are herding dogs that can be easily trained, are socially inclined to people, typically will sleep inside the house with you not outside, are good with children, have a longer life span, and don’t shed much but need to be groomed often if kept long-haired.

-Aussiedoodles do not shed as much as an American or Australian shepherd but they do still need to be brushed and clean occasionally.
+Aussiedoodles do not shed as much as an American or Australian shepherd but they do still need to be brushed and cleaned occasionally.
 They can come in many colors including black, red, white, cream, and brown.
 They may also have a tail curl if they carry the gene for it but not all of them do.